A customer at the DeWitt Taco Bell asked an employee a question that ultimately changed both their lives

 "I said, 'What's the story with this truck and camper that are out there?'
 And the drive-through attendant said, 'Well, that's where me and my son live.'
 And that's how I came to meet Miss Margie," said Schmitt.

-Wolfe recounts; "When I told him that I lived there, he said, 'Okay.
+"When I told him that I lived there, he said, 'Okay.
 I didn't realize you are homeless.'
 I said, 'It's hard.
 I've been homeless since February of this year because of the COVID.
 I couldn't get my rent paid up in time and could not stay where I was.
-So that's when I end up in the camper'."
+So that's when I end up in the camper,'" Wolfe said.

 Dave says he immediately wanted to help Margie.

 "You just can't help but know that you're in the right place at the right time.
 And I did really feel like there was a reason I struck up that conversation and got to know about her.
-Immediately I just started doing what I could to help her," said Schmitt.
+Immediately I just started doing what I could to help her," Schmitt said.

 Dave says hearing Margie's story spurred him into action.